iraf-community/pyraf/docs/pyraf_tutorial.rst

 choices from pop-up menus, click to type in entry boxes, and so on.)
 It is also possible to edit parameter without the mouse at all, using only the keyboard.
 When the editor starts, the first parameter is selected.
-To select another parameter, use the Tab or Return key (Shift-Tab or Shift-Return to go backwards) to move the focus from item to item.
-The Up and Down arrow keys also move between fields.
-Use the space bar to “push” buttons, activate pop-up menus, and toggle boolean values.
+To select another parameter, use the :kbd:`Tab` or :kbd:`Return` key (:kbd:`Shift`-:kbd:`Tab` or :kbd:`Shift`-:kbd:`Return` to go backwards) to move the focus from item to item.
+The :kbd:`↑` and :kbd:`↓` arrow keys also move between fields.
+Use the :kbd:`space` bar to “push” buttons, activate pop-up menus, and toggle boolean values.

-The toolbar buttons are also accessible from the keyboard using the Tab and Shift-Tab keys.
+The toolbar buttons are also accessible from the keyboard using the :kbd:`Tab` and :kbd:`Shift`-:kbd:`Tab` keys.
 They are located in sequence before the first parameter and after the last parameter (since the item order wraps around at the end.)
 If the first parameter is selected, Shift-Tab backs up to the “Task Help” button, and if the last parameter is selected then Tab wraps around and selects the “Execute” button.
-See the **Help->Epar Help** menu item for more information on keyboard shortcuts.
+See the **Help→Epar Help** menu item for more information on keyboard shortcuts.

-Parameters entered using entry boxes (strings and numbers) are checked for correctness when the focus shifts to another parameter (either via the Tab key or the mouse.)
+Parameters entered using entry boxes (strings and numbers) are checked for correctness when the focus shifts to another parameter (either via the :kbd:`Tab` key or the mouse.)
 The parameter values are also checked when either the Save or Execute button is clicked.
 Any resulting errors are either displayed in the status area at the bottom (upon validation after return or tab) or in a pop-up window (for Save/Execute validation).

 For parameters other than PSETs, the user can click the right-most mouse button within the entry box or choice list to generate a pop-up